LuisiitoDev/ossified-osiris/src/content/blog/mcp.md

 ![Terminal running npx @modelcontextprotocol/inspector](/img/mcp/4.png)

 The Inspector opens in the browser.
-Our server uses the STDIO transport, so we configure it with the command that launches the server (in our case `dotnet run` pointing to the project) and click **Connect**:
+Our server uses the STDIO transport, so we configure it with the command that launches the server (in our case `dotnet` pointing to the dll of my MCP server) and click **Connect**:

 ![MCP Inspector connection screen with STDIO transport selected](/img/mcp/5.png)